 Inflation rose 6.6x over the last 50 years, while the broad S&P 500 index increased 40x.
 The long-term trend is undeniable.
 However, if you look at the chart below, it becomes evidently clear that the meteoric rise of the stock market wasn’t even close to a smooth ride to the top.

 S&P 500 Historical Data 1950 – 2021

-There are numerous times where the strong upward trend was interrupted and the market saw a temporary, but sharp decline.
-If you were able to maintain your long-term focus, you would have come out with almost 40x your initial investment over the last 50 years.
+There are numerous times when the strong upward trend was interrupted, and the market saw a temporary, but sharp decline.
+If you were able to maintain your long-term focus, you would have come out with almost 40x your initial investment over the last 50 years, thanks to compounding.
 If, on the other hand, you gave in to the lingering feelings of fear and panic, your retirement account today would be a mere shadow of its long-term potential.